-Register After I 2 C Time-out
+Registers After I 2 C Time-out

 SIMD, SIMA, SIMC0 No change

 SIMC1 Reset to POR condition

-I2C Register after Time-out
+I2C Registers after Time-out

 The SIMTOF flag can be cleared by the application program.
-There are 64 time-out period selections which can be selected using the SIMTOS bits in the SIMTOC register.
-The time-out duration is calculated by the formula: $((1\sim64)\times(32/f{SUB}))$.
+There are 64 time-out periods which can be selected using SIMTOS bit field in the SIMTOC register.
+The time-out time is given by the formula: $((1\sim64)\times32)$ / f{SUB} .
 This gives a time-out period which ranges from about 1ms to 64ms.

-• SIMTOC Register
+SIMTOC Register